 Your personal goals, such as the desire for a flexible work schedule, financial independence, or work-life balance, can also impact your decision.

 Your business and its growth potential can also impact your decision.
-If you have a business with limited growth potential, such as a solo consulting practice, solopreneurship may be the best option.
+Solopreneurship may be the best option if you have a business with limited growth potential, such as a solo consulting practice.

 However, if you have a business with high growth potential, such as a tech startup, having a team can help you to scale your business more quickly and effectively.